guildai/guild.ai/pages/docs/start.md

 ## Run `train.py` with Guild

-In a command shell, change to the project directory:
+If you haven't done so already, in a command console, change to the project directory:

 ``` command
 cd guild-start